 - Running – Just like running with a weighted vest, running with the Egg Weights steps it up a bit and burns more calories.
 I’ve been running more to get my strain up…I don’t box when I’m running like Rocky Balboa…though that would be hilarious.

 - Peloton – I’ve been using the Egg Weights when I go for a bike ride to increase the amount of calories I burn.
-When I’m on the seat at a lower resistance, I’ll shadow box as I pedal.
+When I’m on the seat at a lower resistance, I’ll shadowbox with a weight in each hand as I pedal.

 I’ve been really surprised how by much I like these Egg Weights.
-They helped me reach my initial goal of making shadow boxing more challenging.
-What I didn’t know about was the additional advantages of using them with the other exercises I do.
+They helped me reach my initial goal of making shadowboxing more challenging.
+What I didn’t know about was the additional advantages of adding a weight to each palm of my hands with the other exercises I do.

 Pick From Different Weights

 They have different products and weight sizes to help you in your preferred exercise.
 While I went with the 1 ½ pound weights designed more for boxing, they go up to 5 pounds…and they have a version made just for runners.
-Also, they have resistance bands and weighted wraps.
+Also, they have resistance bands and weighted wraps to help with your training.

 10% Off Your Egg Weights Order

-Overall, I really like this product and I recommend them for challenging yourself with your normal workout routines.
+Overall, I really like Egg Weights, and I recommend them for challenging yourself with your normal workout routines.
 If you do decide to get them, you can get 10% off your order when you click this link and use the code MORNINGUPGRADE at checkout.
 Put your products in the cart and use the code at checkout for the discount.

 Would like to see 30 minutes of exercises not boxing